July 10-12, 2019

-- The overall aim of the International Summer Institute is to build the capacity and understanding of faculty, staff and students to develop, design and implement initiatives to promote the practice of students as partners in learning and teaching in higher education.
+- The overall aim of the International Institute is to build the capacity and understanding of faculty, staff and students to develop, design and implement initiatives to promote the practice of students as partners in learning and teaching in higher education.

-- Alternatively teams of 4-6 faculty/staff and students (at least two of each) from an institution can apply to join a three-and-a-half day ‘Change Institute’ where they will be supported to plan the implementation of a Students as Partners initiative.
+- Alternatively teams of 4-6 faculty/staff and students (at least two of each) from an institution can apply to join a ‘Change Institute’ where they will be supported to plan the implementation of a Students as Partners initiative.
 Inter-institutional and international teams are also welcome.

-Views of some participants in the 2016 Summer Institute:
+Views of some participants in previous Institutes: